Storm Reference - Automation

 Configuration and Management

 • Storage.
 Macros are stored within (global to) a Cortex.
 Macros are differentiated by name (as opposed to triggers and cron jobs, which are differentiated by a unique identifier (iden)).
-You can change the name of a macros using the $lib.macro.mod(name, info) library:
+You can change the name of a macro using the $lib.macro.mod(name, info) library:

 $lib.macro.mod('my old poorly chosen macro name',({'name': 'new.name'}))